eBay Logo

 eBay Logo History

 EBay’s logos reflect its evolution from a quirky startup to a successful online marketplace.
-It all started in 1995 when AuctionWeb appeared – an add-on to Pierre Morad Omidyar’s site.
-The auction with the original business model grew rapidly until it evolved from a flea market to a direct selling platform.
+It all started in 1995 when AuctionWeb appeared as an add-on to Pierre Morad Omidyar’s site.
+The auction with the original business model grew rapidly, evolving from a flea market into a direct-selling platform.
 Its visual identity changed after each rebranding, but the last two emblems became the most memorable.

 What is eBay?